thisistaimur/intro-fullstack-js-ss20/README.md

 ## Database with mlab

-For this work, [mongoDB](https://www.mongodb.com/what-is-mongodb) and [mlab](https://mlab.com/home) are used.
-MongoDB is a JSON-like database system, which makes it easy to work with many applications and frameworks (especially those developed with JavaScript). mlab is a database-as-a-service with a range of features for quicker and efficient development.
-Here is a [tutorial](https://docs.mlab.com) to get started with mongoDB and mlab.
+For this work, [mongoDB](https://www.mongodb.com/what-is-mongodb) and [Mongo Atlas](https://mlab.com/home) are used.
+MongoDB is a JSON-like database system, which makes it easy to work with many applications and frameworks (especially those developed with JavaScript).
+Atlas is a database-as-a-service with a range of features for quicker and efficient development.
+Here is a [tutorial](https://docs.atlas.mongodb.com/getting-started/) to get started with mongoDB and Atlas.

-After setting up your free account with mlab, create a new database, a new collection, and a new user.
-For the database, select the Sandbox mode, AWS, and Germany as a region, if available (lets keep our data as close to us as possible).
+After setting up your free account with Atlas, create a cluster, a new database, a new collection, and a new user.
+For the cluster, click the create Cluster button, then select AWS and Frankfurt,DE as a region (lets keep our data as close to us as possible).
+Also give your cluster a name.
 After the deployment process finishes, create a new collection (under the **Collections** tab), and a new database user (under **Users**, as image below).
 Finally, you need to get an API Key and activate the Data API.
 To access this, click your **user** name on the top right corner of the window.

 <p align="center">
 <img alt="mLabCreateNewDeployment" src="assets/mLabCreateNewDeployment.png" width="480" />